SM7I/RetroCom/ZX81/README.md

 # RetroCom for ZXpand+ Super Serial card

 ZX81 computers can also utilize the wonders of Internet if equipped with ZXpand+ interface by Charlie Robson (sirmorris).
 By connecting the Super Serial card, which can be purchased by me, Internet is in reach.
 Simply connect the Super Serial card to your ZXpand+ using a 10 pin IDC cable.
+Default RS232 speed of ESP-01 is 1200 baud.

 For the wifi to work you´ll have to update the firmware of your ZXpand+.
 Latest firmware can be found here: https://github.com/charlierobson/ZXpand-Vitamins#zxpand-vitamins